LihMartins/bookingsystem/README.md

 - **Notification System:** Integrating a system to send email or SMS reminders for upcoming appointments.
 - **Enhanced User Interface:** Refining the user interface for a more polished and intuitive experience.
 - **Reports and Analytics:** Developing tools to provide the clinic with valuable insights into appointment trends and service usage, aiding in effective management.
+- **Contact Page and Services Offered Pages:** While the contact page and services offered pages are included as examples in the current implementation, they will be tailored to meet the specific needs of my family's business.
+These pages will be customised to provide relevant contact information and a detailed list of services offered by the clinic.

 ## Requirements